sarahymurphy/sarahymurphy.github.io/about/index.md

 I grew up in central Maine and currently live in eastern Washington with my cat, Flame.
 I collect houseplants and like taking pictures in my free time.

-In 2020 I was awarded a Departmnent of Energy Office of Science Graduate Student Research fellowship, allowing me to perform some of my doctoral research with scientists at the Pacific Northwest National Laboratory
+In 2020 I was awarded a Departmnent of Energy Office of Science Graduate Student Research fellowship, allowing me to perform some of my doctoral research with scientists at the Pacific Northwest National Laboratory.

 [WSU doctoral student heading to PNNL thanks to prestigious Department of Energy award](https://news.wsu.edu/2020/05/12/wsu-doctoral-student-heading-pnnl-thanks-prestigious-department-energy-award/)